OAuth-Apis/apis/README.md

     GET     /admin/resourceServer/123/client/{clientId}
     PUT     /admin/resourceServer/123/client
     POST    /admin/resourceServer/123/client/{clientId}
-    DELETE  /admin/resourceServer/123//client/{clientId}
+    DELETE  /admin/resourceServer/123/client/{clientId}

 TODO add access token urls
 TODO explain where the key-secret can be configured

-While we were working on the JavaScript Admin client included in the Authorization Server war we disabled locally the login and consent to speed up the local feedback cycle when developing in 'jetty-modus':
+While we were working on the JavaScript Admin client included in the Authorization Server war we disabled the login and consent locally to speed up the local feedback cycle when developing in 'jetty-modus':

 <pre>
 # The authentication module